On this page:

 For this question concerning union contracts, you will need to contact Emily Hamman in Employee Relations for the specific answers.

-Despite the fact that leave time will be entered via Web Time Entry, consistent with Wright Way Policy, employees must still complete Sick Leave/Vacation Request forms for all absences.
+Despite the fact that leave time will be entered via Web Time Entry, consistent with University Policy, employees must still complete Sick Leave/Vacation Request forms for all absences.
 The supervisory approval process for Sick Leave/Vacation Request forms remains the same.

 The fee for the parking permit is taken out once a month, in 12 equal payroll deductions.
 Therefore, you must be paid 12 months a year, either monthly or bi-weekly, January 1 to December 31, to eligible.